legluondunet/MyLittleLutrisScripts/Unreal Tournament 2004/README.md

 ### Technical notes:
 - This game uses default GOG CDKey.
-But to play multiplayer games, you will need to ask for your personal CDKey to GOG here: http://www.gog.com/support/contact/technical_issues_with_games/unreal_tournament_2004_ece Choose the multiplayer key request option for problem type.
+But to play multiplayer games, you will need to ask for your personal CDKey to GOG here: http://www.gog.com/support/contact/technical_issues_with_games/unreal_tournament_2004_ece Choose the multiplayer key request option for problem type
+- Play UT2004 online with 333networks masterserver
 ### Credits:
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts